 We all love to eat, right?
 The food unit is always my favorite, and the kids love learning food vocabulary.
 It’s even more fun if you have a food tasting day. 🙂

-Want to have a year’s worth of materials and monthly updates?
+Want to have a year’s worth of French 1 resources with updates?

-You can get all of these resources in one huge bundle!
+You can get all of these French 1 resources in one huge bundle!
 That’s right, get all of these and many more.
 In fact, an entire year’s worth!
 I add to it a few times a month, and I will until it is complete.
-Right now, there are over 3500 pages of activities for French 1!
+Right now, there are over 4300 pages of activities for French 1!

-Once it’s done, it will be complete curriculum with a pacing guide and all the resources for French 1 needed to teach that curriculum.
+Once it’s done, it will be complete curriculum with a pacing guide and all the French 1 resources needed to teach that curriculum.
 It will be a great stand-alone resource or as a really useful supplement to an existing curriculum.

-So, what do teachers have to say about this resoure and the individual bundles you’ll find in this year-long resource?
+So, what do teachers have to say about this French 1 resoure and the individual bundles you’ll find in this year-long resource?
 Here are some teacher comments:

 “I cannot express how much I love these resources!
 I’ve just gone back to teaching after staying home for 15 years.
 These are such a huge help!
 Merci beaucoup!!!”